10 Incredible Monarch Butterfly Facts

 Written by Jennifer Gaeng

-The Danaus plexippus, also known as the Monarch butterfly, is a fascinating species of butterfly that feeds on milkweed plants.
-Depending on where you are in the world, you might also hear people refer to this species as a black-veined brown, a wanderer, or even a common tiger.
+The Danaus plexippus, also known as the monarch butterfly, is a fascinating species that feeds on milkweed plants.
+Different people across the world refer to this species as a black-veined brown, a wanderer, or even a common tiger.
 Want to learn more about this beautiful butterfly?
-Keep reading to explore 10 incredible Monarch butterfly facts!
+Keep reading to explore 10 incredible monarch butterfly facts!

 Monarch Butterfly Biosphere Reserve, Michoacan, Mexico